arindam-ds/Intel_Edge_AI_OpenVINO_Projects/Computer Pointer Controller/README.md

 **FP32:**

-- The total model loading time is : 2.68 ms
+- The total model loading time is : 1.99 s
-- The total inference time is : 27.4 ms
+- The total inference time is : 1.7 s
-- The total FPS is : 2 fps
+- The total FPS is : 35.08 fps

 **FP16:**

-- The total model loading time is : 2.66 ms
+- The total model loading time is : 2.01 s
-- The total inference time is : 1.5 ms
+- The total inference time is : 1.9 s
-- The total FPS is : 3.3 fps
+- The total FPS is : 31.57 fps

 **INT8:**

-- The total model loading time is : 4.49 ms
+- The total model loading time is : 3.23 s
-- The total inference time is : 25.4 ms
+- The total inference time is : 1.6 s
-- The total FPS is : 1.97 fps
+- The total FPS is : 37.5 fps

 ## Results

-The results show that models with lower precision are having smaller inference time.
+The results show that model with lower precision (INT8) is having smaller inference time.
 Lower precision models use less memory and they are less expensive computationally.
-Lower precision models loose performance.
+Lower precision models loose some performance.

 ## Stand Out Suggestions